 The map below locates thirty-one plates of itinerant traders taken from Modern London, an 1804 guide to the city published by Richard Phillips.
 The guide’s descriptions of the traders and their locations are also provided.
 For more details about Modern London, please see the introduction.
+The images here are from British Library General Reference Collection 10349.h.13.

 |BAKING OR BOILING APPLES - Stratford Place |